archlinux/aur/README.md

-# bitaddress for Arch Linux
+# coinbin for Arch Linux

-Install bitaddress client side using the (AUR bitaddress package)[https://aur.archlinux.org/packages/bitaddress-git/].
+Install coinbin client side using the (AUR coinbin package)[https://aur.archlinux.org/packages/coinbin-git/].
 The AUR package will build the HTML file from source and install a launcher on your desktop.

-If you have (yaourt)[https://archlinux.fr/yaourt-en] installed then run `yaourt -S bitaddress-git` to install.